aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Properties

-* `instructions: any` - No description available.
+* `instructions: Array` - No description available.
-* `options: any` - No description available.
+* `options: ` - No description available.
 * `pipelineSteps: Array` - No description available.
 * `title: string` - No description available.
+* `titleSeparator: string` - No description available.
-* `unknownRouteConfig: any` - No description available.
+* `unknownRouteConfig: ` - No description available.
-* `viewPortDefaults: any` - No description available.
+* `viewPortDefaults: ` - No description available.

 #### Methods